KTWV: New Adult Contemporary/Smooth Jazz (1987–2010)

-On February 14, 1987, at Noon, the station flipped to the new format initially dubbed New Adult Contemporary (NAC) as "94.7 The Wave" with new KTWV call letters.
+On February 14, 1987, at Noon, the station flipped to the new format initially dubbed New Adult Contemporary (NAC) as "94.7 The Wave" with the new callsign KTWV.
 The first songs on "The Wave" were "If You Love Somebody Set Them Free" by Sting followed by "Maputo" by Bob James and David Sanborn.
 The KMET call letters were picked up a few weeks later by an AM station in the nearby Riverside-San Bernardino market that currently airs a Talk format.

 In its first 19 months, management referred to The Wave as a "mood service" rather than a radio station; the only live voices were those of personalities from Financial News Network doing news updates and traffic reports.
 In lieu of an airstaff, listeners were encouraged to call a special "Wave Line" to learn what music was being played and the music itself was wrapped around pre-recorded vignettes dubbed "Playlets" featuring "ordinary people" (actors) in unique everyday situations based upon the date and time they played.

 The launch of "The Wave" prompted stations in other markets to adopt the NAC format.
 Markets that flipped to the NAC format over the course of 1987 included San Francisco (KKSF), Chicago (WNUA), Seattle (KNUA), San Diego (KIFM), Dallas/Fort Worth (KOAI), Washington, D.C.
 (WBMW), and New York (WQCD), albeit all with a more traditional radio presentation with airstaff.
 Metropolitan Broadcasting also began offering a syndicated version of the "Wave" format via the Satellite Music Network to other markets, many ironically competing against these traditional stations, including in San Diego (KSWV), Kansas City (KCWV), Denver (KHIH), Chicago (WTWV), Detroit (WVAE), and Cleveland (WNWV).
 Additionally, from 2000 to 2011, there was a station in Hamilton, Ontario, Canada modeled entirely after KTWV, CIWV-FM (which also served nearby Toronto).
 That station used the moniker "The Wave" with a similar logo to KTWV and also broadcast on 94.7 FM.